What is uric acid?

 Consuming too much animal protein can increase a person’s risk of uric acid.
 However, Nuewee Protein is a plant-based protein.
 So, Nuewee Protein is safe to consume.

 3. Patient with uric acid cannot consume soy foods?

 Soy foods contain a moderate amount of purine and may predispose to raise serum uric acid (UA).
 However, Nuewee Protein is soy protein which is isolated from soybean that has been dehulled and defatted.
-Dehulled and defatted soybean is belongs to low-purine food.
+Dehulled and defatted soybean is belonging to low-purine food.
 Therefore, Nuewee Protein is safe to consume.